xiaoeva/china-last-month-covid-lockdowns/README.md

 If you're curious about what the two different websites looked like, I have some PDF copies stored in the backup_PDFs directory.
 Sadly, I wasn't able to save PDF copies of all the data for each day.

+**Note:** I had some issues with my computer December 15th-17th and ended up having to save PDFs of the website for those days and extracting the data using Tabula later.
+I then formatted the data to resemble the raw data files I've shared in the raw_data directory.
+I've included PDFs from those days in the backup_PDFs directory for reference.

 ### Mapping with Amap (高德地图)

 To map lockdowns on the district level, such as in the animation up top, I used Amap's Point of Interest Web API, which you can find [here](https://lbs.amap.com/api/webservice/guide/api/search).